 Ocean and Earth Science (OES) is strongly committed to providing the very best learning experience to all our students in a friendly and stimulating environment.
-We are known nationally and internationally for our MSci Geology Programme Specification 2017/18 excellence in teaching, and are continually improving the scope and delivery of our activities.
+We are known nationally and internationally for our excellence in teaching, and are continually improving the scope and delivery of our activities.

-Ocean and Earth Science is housed in the prestigious National Oceanography Centre Southampton (NOCS), which opened in 1995, housing the University of Southampton department and part of the Natural Environment Research Council (NERC)'s National Oceanography Centre.
-NOCS is one of the world's largest centres devoted to research, teaching and technology development in ocean and Earth science.
+Ocean and Earth Science is housed in the prestigious National Oceanography Centre Southampton (NOCS), which opened in 1995, housing the University of Southampton School of Ocean & Earth Science and part of the Natural Environment Research Council (NERC)'s National Oceanography Centre.
+NOCS is one of the world's largest centres devoted to research, teaching and technology development in Ocean and Earth science.